colincoghill/oasisqe/README.md

 Testing:
  * Test visibility of topics/questions to unenrolled but valid accounts.
- * Test all links on all pages.
  * Check stats are correct when starting from empty db.
- * Walk through installation from fresh start, check stats, adding courses, etc.